 A bit of History.
-A Rubber Products Maker (which includes TENNIS AND SQUASH BALLS) before World War 2, when ball making ceased.
-War work taking over.
-1947 saw J Price with the Admiralty,(MOD) developing antivibration units for ships, engines,compressors and generators.
-Still made and used today
+A Rubber Products Maker (includes TENNIS AND SQUASH BALLS) before World War 2 when

-Early 1900s, Founder, Joseph Price,starting working life as an engineer moved to the John Bull rubber company in Leicester, on
+Early 1900's, Joseph Price,starting working life as an engineer moved to the John Bull rubber company on

-Meeting the owner of the Box factory, he was persuaded to
+Meeting an owner of a rubber company, he was persuaded to

-developing and making tyres,tennis balls,squash balls and rubber products
+run a factory in Box,Wiltshire, developing tyres,tennis balls,squash balls and rubber products.

-1939,war time....ball production ceased, switching to making,rebuilding of tyres and rubber components for cars, armoured vehicles, tanks etc.
+1939,war time....ball production ceased, switching to making, tyres and rubber components for armoured vehicles, tanks etc.

 the Box business that had ran into difficulties.

 Derek, his son, joined the business in 1947 and still developing balls and other rubber products.